medialab/xan/README.md

 ### Regarding input & output formats

 All `xan` commands expect a "standard" CSV file, e.g. comma-delimited, with proper double-quote escaping.
-This said, `xan` is also perfectly able to infer the delimiter from typical file extensions such as `.tsv` or `.tab`.
+This said, `xan` is also perfectly able to infer the delimiter from typical file extensions such as `.tsv`, `.tab`, `.psv`, `.ssv` or `.scsv`.

 If you need to process a file with a custom delimiter, you can either use the `xan input` command or use the `-d/--delimiter` flag available with all commands.